Elsewhere on Ulster

 Status: C

-This module underpins the foundations, morals, and practice span of paramedicine required to ensure the practitioner maintains a safe, person-centred approach to practice.
+This module underpins the foundations, morals, and practice span of paramedicine required to ensure the students maintains a safe, person-centred approach to practice.
 It will develop a robust approach to academic working and will explore the key aspects of communication with individuals in a care context.
 Awareness of personal resilience and coping strategies will contribute to supporting the student's mental and physical well-being.

 Year: 1